nd1012/CSV-Parser/CSV-Parser DocFx/index.md

 - `CountRows`: row count
 - `Header`: column headers
 - `Rows`: row data
+- `Objects`: objects from rows having their type name in the first field
 - `AsDictionaries`: rows as dictionaries (having the headers as key)
 - `Mapping`: row <-> object mapping